nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

   - Includes everything from the levels above it
   - Captures the `:projectId` URL path parameter and uses it to fetch the `Project` object that the tickets belong to

-And here is what the first couple levels look like in Haskell, using Servant's `NamedRoutes` to declare each sub-API as a record:
+And here is what the first couple of levels look like in Haskell, using Servant's `NamedRoutes` to declare each sub-API as a record:

 ```haskell
 type Api =